bluehabit/VideoGames/_engineBasics/Repaint/readme.md

 ### `fillRect`

 If you are filling the background with a specific color, this is the recommended method to repaint the screen.
+For example, using the color blue to generate part of the sky background.

 ### `clearRect`